aqaliarept/leaderboard-game/README.md

 Run `install.sh` in the root of the repo and application will be deployed into `leaderboard` namespace of the current k8s context.

-Game parameters (competition duration, size, etc) could be confugured by setting up ENV variables of the container.
-For more info see `./src/application/config.go`
+Game parameters (competition duration, size, etc) could be confugured by setting up values in `game` section of `leaderboard-helm/values.yaml`